Table of Contents

 begins with a “magic” string describing the format.

-For a plain file, the string is P2
+For a plain file, the string is P2, and for

 white space, then by three numbers: the width, height, and